The Heart Truth: Laura Bush's involvement

 Former First Lady Laura Bush has been the ambassador for The Heart Truth since 2003.
 She has led the federal government in giving women more information relating to heart disease.
 Bush has coordinated many events relating to The Heart Truth, including a White House ceremony in 2004, the Kennedy Center exhibit, the Reagan Library exhibit, and has participated in all Fashion Week events dating to 2003.

-A signature component of Mrs. Bush's involvement is her communication with women at hospital events featuring those living with heart disease.
+A signature component of Bush's involvement is her communication with women at hospital events featuring those living with heart disease.
 She promotes the campaign through various media interviews as well.

 First Ladies Red Dress Collection

 In May 2005, The Heart Truth constructed a special exhibition at the John F. Kennedy Center for the Performing Arts in Washington, D.C., known as the First Ladies Red Dress Collection.
 The collection featured seven red dresses worn by America's first ladies Lady Bird Johnson, Betty Ford, Rosalynn Carter, Nancy Reagan, Barbara Bush, Hillary Clinton, and Laura Bush.
 The exhibit was unveiled by Laura Bush, in the presence of many Congressional spouses and Cabinet secretaries.

 In February 2007, The Heart Truth moved that exhibit to the Ronald Reagan Presidential Library in Simi Valley, California.
 There, the exhibit was opened by former First Lady Nancy Reagan along with television personality Larry King and Laura Bush.
 A conference was held at the library with leaders of the heart disease awareness movement as well as Bush and Reagan.